-If you ever wish to interrupt the system while it lists options, press the Voice Command ((¿VR button, listen for the beep, and say your command.
+If you ever wish to interrupt the system while it lists options, press the Voice Command ((ÉVR button, listen for the beep, and say your command.

-Pressing the Voice Command (YVR button while the system is speaking is known as "barging in."
+Pressing the Voice Command (LEVR button while the system is speaking is known as "barging in."
 The system will be interrupted, and after the beep, you can add or change commands.
 This will become helpful once you start to learn the options.

-"Help" or "Main Menu".
+NOTE: At any time, you can say the words "Cancel", "Help" or "Main Menu".